 2. Lille Bakery

-Located in Refshaleøen just one kilometer from Noma and literally around the corner from bucolic Amass, Lille Bakery is in good company.
+Located in Refshaleøen just one kilometer from Noma and literally around the corner from bucolic (now closed) Amass, Lille Bakery is in good company.
 Despite its seemingly simple offerings, the little bakery holds its own on an industrial island that’s morphed into a culinary hub and hipster haven.

 Starting with its cavernous light-filled industrial space in a former shipyard apprentice school, not much is small at Lille besides its name which translates to little.
 This is a Copenhagen bakery where long lines and big flavors are the norm.